vivek378521/hotpot-web/content/english/blog/sankalp.md

     Lately a lot of ai/ml folks who share alpha/are helpful like @andersonbcdefg, @xjdr,  Basically a lot of people who I follow are my favourites.**

 5. Hobbies?
     **These keep changing.
+    When I was a kid, I learnt classical music but stopped pursuing when my voice got lower pitch.
+I shifted to instruments like keyboard and drum.
+Nowadays I just listen to music - mostly indie pop.
-I was into sports - basketball, table tennis but currently don’t have required infra near me to pursue these.**
+    I was into sports - basketball, table tennis but currently don’t have required infrastructure near me to pursue these.
+I just try to go to the small gym I have in my apartment.

-    **I like writing and building stuff and talking about it.**
+    I like writing and building stuff and talking about it.

-    **I like posting on twitter.
-I like reading ai research tweets and blogs from people across the internet.**

-    **video games (ps5), movies and tv shows (depends on mood), anime - uggh all these are consumption but yeah**
+    I like posting on twitter.
+I like reading ai research tweets and blogs from people across the internet. video games (ps5), movies and tv shows (depends on mood), anime - uggh all these are consumption but yeah.
+I am a fan of FromSoftware games.
+My favourite one so far is Elden Ring.

-    **I like travelling in scenic/naturesque place - this is something I don’t do enough and have been bad at planning.
+    I like travelling in scenic/naturesque place - this is something I don’t do enough and have been bad at planning.
 Gotta show some agency in this department.
-Gotta go to Japan someday.**
+Gotta go to Japan someday.
+    I am sort of a foodie too.**

 6. Profession?
     **Backend software engineering (B2B SAAS java lol).
 To put it more glamorously, Highly scalable distributed systems guy.
 Got laid off few months back and currently on a break.
 Did deep learning during college.
 Last few months, I have been catching up on the LLM research (Foundational layer) as well as trying to catch up with the applied LLMs.**